-- 5. The requirements set out in this Code took effect from the start of the academic year 2013-14.
-Guidance on expectations of the extent or amount of assessment that students have to undertake (see paragraphs 30-32 below) are being applied when programmes undergo validation/periodic review. - 6.
+- adjustment of cohorts of marks (see paragraphs 63-64 below); - compensation applied to the assessment outcomes of a module in accordance with the Regulations.1 - 6.
 The Code covers all undergraduate and taught postgraduate programmes that lead to an award of the University of Surrey, including University validated programmes at the Associated and Accredited Institutions.
 It also covers those credit bearing taught elements of integrated PhD programmes. - 7.
 Where the requirements of this Code differ from those of an external accrediting body, the requirements of the external accrediting body may take precedence but only with the formal written approval of the Vice-Provost (Education), as Chair of the University Learning and Teaching Committee (ULTC).
 Such differences would normally be identified at validation and periodic review.